vicentegaspar/unreal-engine-mcp/README.md

 **Control Unreal Engine 5.5+ through natural language using the Model Context Protocol (MCP).
 Build complex 3D worlds, physics simulations, and architectural structures with AI-powered commands.**

+> **Active Development**: This project is under very active development with consistent updates, new features, and improvements being added regularly.
+Join our [Discord](https://discord.gg/3KNkke3rnH) to stay updated on the latest releases!

 <!-- ---

 ## 🎯 Why This Is The Most Advanced MCP Server